PierrunoYT/claude-3-artifacts/README.md

 This will run the app in development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will automatically reload if you make changes to the code.
 You will see any lint errors in the console.

+If you encounter any issues with the `react-scripts` command not being recognized, try the following:

+1. Delete the `node_modules` folder and the `package-lock.json` file.
+2. Run `npm install` again to reinstall all dependencies.
+3. Then run `npm start` to start the development server.

 ## Project Structure